kenkyu392/umbrella/README.md

 ### AllowUserAgent/DisallowUserAgent

-Allow/DisallowUserAgent is middleware that performs authentication based on the request User-Agent.
+Allow/DisallowUserAgent middleware controls the request based on the User-Agent header of the request.

 ```go
 package main